 Under the Investment Advisory Agreement, the period from January 1, 2021 to December 31, 2023 (the "first calculation period") is the first consecutive three-year period for which a performance fee, if applicable, will be payable to TopCo LP.
-At March 31, 2022 the company determined that a performance fee of \$nil should be accrued to TopCo LP (December 31, 2021 - \$938) as the Adjusted Book Value per Share of \$3.14 (before factoring in the impact of the performance fee) at March 31, 2022 was less than the hurdle per share at that date of \$3.16.
+At June 30, 2022 the company determined that a performance fee of \$nil should be accrued to TopCo LP (December 31, 2021 - \$938) as the Adjusted Book Value per Share of \$3.06 (before factoring in the impact of the performance fee) at June 30, 2022 was less than the hurdle per share at that date of \$3.20.

 The performance fee, if applicable, will be paid within 30 days after the company issues its annual audited consolidated financial statements for the year ended December 31, 2023.
 TopCo LP's general partner may elect, no later than fifteen days from the end of the calculation period (the "election date"), to receive the performance fee, wholly or partly, in cash or in subordinate voting shares of the company.
 The number of subordinate voting shares to be issued will be calculated based on the volume-weighted average trading price of the company's subordinate voting shares for the 10 trading days prior to and including the election date.

-In the first quarter of 2022, a performance fee recovery of \$938 (2021 - performance fee of \$1,855) was recorded within the consolidated statements of earnings (loss) and comprehensive income (loss) as a result of the reversal of the performance fee recorded at December 31, 2021.
+In the second quarter and first six months of 2022, a performance fee of \$nil and a performance fee recovery of \$938 (2021 - performance fee of \$1,050 and \$2,905) was recorded within the consolidated statements of earnings (loss) and comprehensive income (loss).